kausaltech/reina-model/Docs/description.en.md

 - Netherlands
 - Poland

-In the absense of research-based data, you may approximate it in another country by applying the contact matrix for one the countries in this list.
+In the absence of research-based data, you may approximate it in another country by applying the contact matrix for one the countries in this list.

 #### COVID-19 patients